 Bringing a food product to market is a delicate balancing act of numerous variables.
 Your chosen food packaging design will have a direct impact on your cost of goods (how much does it cost us to make?), brand positioning (are we premium or budget?), your interest from grocery buyers (have we seen this before?) – and more.

 Choices around food packaging can seem trivial in the early days of launching an FMCG brand.
-Making strategic choices in the early days can save vasts amount of money on production problems, product recalls, lack of product market fit and more.
+Making strategic choices in the early days can save vast amounts of money on production problems, product recalls, lack of product market fit and more.

 1. Your Packaging Format